ZoinerTejada/hdinsight-docs/hdinsight-log-management.md

 * ambariagentlog

 #### HDInsight Logs Written to Azure Blob Storage
 HDInsight clusters are configured to write task logs to an Azure Blob Storage account for any job that is submitted using the Azure PowerShell cmdlets or the .NET Job Submission APIs.
-If you submit jobs through RDP/command-line access to the cluster then the execution logging information will be found in the Azure Tables discussed in the previous paragraph.
+If you submit jobs through SSH to the cluster then the execution logging information will be found in the Azure Tables discussed in the previous paragraph.
 In addition to the core log files, generated by HDInsight, services that are installed, such as YARN, will also generate job execution log files.
 The number and type of log files depends of the services installed.
 Common services are Apache HBase, Apache Spark and more.
 You will want to investigate the job log execution files for each service in order to understand the overall logging files available on your cluster.
 Each service has it's own unique methods of logging and locations for storing log files.
 As an example, detail about accessing the most commong service log files (YARN) is discussed in the next section.